GoncaloPereiraFigueiredoFerreira/Classical-Algorithms-/README.md

 # Classical-Algorithms-
-Resolutions and examples of data structures and algorithms
+Resolutions and examples of data structures and algorithms defined in C